direct1889/PaintPanic/README.md

 # PaintPanic
-A game like "Paint Panic" which is sub-game of "Touch!
-Kirby"
+A game like "Paint Panic", which is sub-game of "Touch!
+Kirby" This is a smartphone game.